Separating the ObamaCare Facts from the ObamaCare Myths

 ObamaCare Myth: You Can Keep Your Current Health Insurance Plan

 Over the years the claim has been made, “If you like your plan you can keep it, period.”
-The truth is a little more complex than that.
-Not every American will be able to keep their health insurance plan moving into 2014.
-Those with private plans that meet the requirements of the Affordable Care Act, those with grandfathered plans, and those with public health plans can keep their plans.
-Those who have non-grandfathered plans that don’t offer the benefits, rights, and protections the new law mandates will have to choose a new plan that does by 2014.
-(This date has been pushed back to 2015 in many States.)
+The truth is a little more complicated than that.
+Not every American was able to keep their health insurance plan moving into 2014.
+Assuming your insurer offers your plan and your state allows it, those with private plans that meet the requirements of the Affordable Care Act, those with grandfathered plans, and those with public health plans can keep their plans.
+Those who have non-grandfathered plans that don’t offer the benefits, rights, and protections the new law mandates had to choose a new plan that meets standards by 2014.
+(This date was pushed back to 2015/2016 in many states.)

-In many cases your insurer will help you make the change to a ACA compliant health care plan, in other cases it will be up to you to shop for a new private plan.
+In many cases your insurer will help you make the change to an ACA-compliant health care plan, in other cases, it will be up to you to shop for a new private plan.
 This could result in higher or lower premiums based on your individual situation, but will almost always result in better quality health insurance.
-The truth is many, not all, plans that are being canceled lacked important protections like the ban on imposing lifetime limits, bans against insurance companies dropping you for reasons other than fraud, and bans on refusing coverage or treatment for preexisting conditions.
-See Benefits, Rights, and Protections to understand why getting an ACA compliant plan is a good thing.
+The truth is that many, but not all, plans that were canceled lacked important protections, like the ban on imposing lifetime limits, bans against insurance companies dropping you for reasons other than fraud, and bans on refusing coverage or treatment for preexisting conditions.
+See Benefits, Rights, and Protections to understand why getting an ACA compliant plan is a wise move.

-UPDATE: In response to the controversy surrounding this myth the President announced a plan to let insurance companies renew and reinstate plans until 2015.
+UPDATE: In response to the controversy surrounding this myth, the President announced a plan to let insurance companies renew and reinstate plans until 2015/2016.

 ObamaCare Myth: You Can Keep Your Doctor

-No section of the Affordable Care Act (check out our summary of every provision in the PPACA) says you cannot keep your doctor, however your network isn’t something that is determined by the new healthcare law.
-It is up to your provider to determine the network of doctors and hospitals you have access to.
-So if your insurance company changes your plan or offers you a new one there is no guarantee that you can keep your doctor.
+No section of the Affordable Care Act (check out our summary of every provision in the PPACA) says you can or cannot keep your doctor.
+Keeping your doctor is between you and your doctor, having them covered by your plan depends upon your network.
+Your network is determined by your insurance company, not by the new health care law.
+Your provider determines the network of doctors and hospitals to which you have access.
+So, if your insurance company changes your plan or offers you a new one, there is no guarantee that you can keep your doctor.
+This was the case before the ACA too.
+It’s always smart to ask your doctor what type of insurance they take when you shop for insurance.

 ObamaCare Myth: ObamaCare Takes Sides

-“ObamaCare”, officially titled the Affordable Care Act, was originally meant as a pejorative term to equate the bill with the current president in order to play politics U.S. health care reform.
-The truth is the Affordable Care Act is the result of a joint effort between all sides of the isle, health insurance companies, and law makers and has been in the works for decades.
-The law itself is based on “RomneyCare”, The Massachusetts health care insurance reform law, St. 2006, c.58.
+“ObamaCare,” officially titled the Affordable Care Act, was originally meant as a pejorative term to equate the bill with President Barack Obama and put a political slant on health care reform.
+The truth is, the Affordable Care Act is the result of a joint effort between all political parties, health insurance companies, and lawmakers, and has been in the works for decades.
+The law itself is based on “RomneyCare,” the Massachusetts health care insurance reform law, St. 2006, c.58.
 “RomneyCare” was based on the individual mandate which was proposed by the Heritage Foundation in 1989.
-The individual mandate was championed by Republicans as alternative to single payer as it put individual responsibility at the forefront of health care reform.
+The individual mandate was championed by Republicans as an alternative to single-payer insurance as it put individual responsibility at the forefront of health care reform.
+The ACA may be supported and passed by Democrats, but it leans more towards the center both in politics and who it benefits.

 ObamaCare Myth: ObamaCare Subsidizes Americans Who Don’t Want to Work